 | Eur.
 Y.B.

 2nd Floor JX1984.E1 J8

 || International Legal Materials: Current Documents |

 OFFICIAL LANGUAGES OF THE EU

-Following the May 2004 and January 2007enlgargements, there are twenty-two official languages in the European Union:
+As of July 2013, there are twenty-four official languages in the European Union:

 Written by Jennifer Wertkin, based on a format originally created by Duncon Alford.
 Please send comments regarding this guide to Jennifer Wertkin, Reference Librarian, Columbia University, Diamond Law Library, at email@example.com.